Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 Pro tip: avoid heavy blacks or dark charcoals if you can – switching to a lighter palette will make your 'main character' moment under the cherry trees truly unforgettable!

-5. FAQ about March Weather in Tokyo 2026
+5. FAQ about Tokyo Weather in March 2026

 Q1: Since it’s chilly outside, should I wear my thickest thermal "extra-warm" Heattech?